Enterprise cloud computing refers to cloud environments designed to store and manage IT resources for large organisations.

 Despite the flexibility of pricing models used in cloud infrastructure, it is not always easy to control the usage of cloud infrastructure in large enterprise settings.

-There are several applications, groups, and services that can use infrastructure resources concurrently and it is hard to trace the pattern of spending.
-Monitoring tools and governance policies are usually needed by organizations to ensure they have visibility on cloud use and avoid wastage of resources.
+There are several applications, groups, and services that can use infrastructure resources concurrently, and it is hard to trace the pattern of spending.
+Monitoring tools and governance policies are usually needed by organizations to ensure they have visibility into cloud use and avoid wastage of resources.

 Expertise in cloud architecture, cloud security, and automation of the infrastructure is required in enterprise cloud environments.

-Lack of professionals with profound experience in these fields can hold an organization back, or even change more heavily on outside consultants and managed service providers.
+Lack of professionals with profound experience in these fields can hold an organization back, or even rely more heavily on outside consultants and managed service providers.

 Migrating enterprise systems to a new provider may be a complicated process when the latter are developed based on a particular cloud platform.